Sunken fontanelles are an obvious curving inward of the "soft spot" in an infant's head.

 Tests may include:

-You might be referred to a place that can provide intravenous (IV) fluids if the sunken fontanelle is caused by dehydration.
+You might be referred to a health care facility that can provide intravenous (IV) fluids if the sunken fontanelle is caused by dehydration.

 Sunken fontanelles; Soft spot - sunken